getgauge/documentation/user/advanced_readings/ci_integration/go.md

 * [Download](http://getgauge.io/get-started/index.html) and Install Gauge on the Go Agents
 * Install the required gauge [language plugin](../../../installations/install_language_runners.md) on the Go agents.

+#### Tips on Installation

+* Gauge is installed system wide by default and not user wide.
+However, plugins are installed per user.
+So plugins should be installed via user account with which the Go agent executes.
+Refer default install location of Gauge and its plugins [here](http://getgauge.io/documentation/user/current/troubleshooting/installation.html).

+* Alternately, you can set [custom location for plugins](http://getgauge.io/documentation/user/current/troubleshooting/installation.html#custom-plugin-install-location) so that its accessible to Go agent running as a different user.

 ### Create execution task

 * Create a new task which will run `gauge specs`.